How to Write an Effective Press Release

 A press release is a descriptive marketing tool that tells the press what is new, interesting and exciting about your product or service.
 It includes the features and benefits of the product, information on how the product will be marketed and distributed, and any special requirements (for example, a computer software program may require a certain amount of memory, a toy may be suitable for children ages 2-5, a medication may not be recommended for people with a pacemaker).

 Reporters get hundreds of press releases a day, so they don’t have time to read them all from beginning to end.
 Therefore, a press release should rarely be longer than two pages.
 Reporters are only likely to read a longer press release if it comes from a top-tier company in your market.

 To catch a reporter’s interest, you must follow a distinct press release layout which has six basic elements.
-Your use of this distinct press release format make it unnecessary to proclaim “news release” or “press release” at the top of your release.
+Your use of this distinct press release format makes it unnecessary to proclaim “news release” or “press release” at the top of your release.

-Here are the six basic elements common to all press releases:
+Six basic elements common to all press releases:

 - Release Information: The release information is usually positioned at the left margin just below your letterhead.
 Normally, you will prepare and submit your press releases with the words “For Immediate Release” as your release information.
 If you are submitting your press release in advance but don’t want the information made public until a certain date, specify that release date here.

 - Contact Information: The names, titles and telephone numbers of your company contacts are usually listed just below the release information.
 If possible, include each contact’s desk telephone number and home telephone number (because the press works under tight deadlines and may need to reach a contact after normal business hours) and MCI Mail or CompuServe account number, if available.
 The name and telephone number of the contact person at your public relations agency, if there is one, can go alongside or below the company contact information.